emca-it/Energy-Log-Server-6.x/04-00-00-Visualizations/04-00-00-Visualizations.md

-Visualize enables you to create visualizations of the data in your Energy Logserver indices.
+Visualize enables you to create visualizations of the data in your Energy Log Server indices.
 You can then build dashboards that display related visualizations.
-Visualizations are based on Energy Logserver queries.
-By using a series of Energy Logserver aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips.
+Visualizations are based on Energy Log Server queries.
+By using a series of Energy Log Server aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips.